Connect with us

 Unless your site is in an urban area where roads are paved, avoid building during the wet season since rains may render roads impassable making it tough to transport materials.

-Moreover, heavy rains can destroy or sweep away building materials, and they may also slow down the construction pace as workers seek shelter, thus raising your labor costs.
+Moreover, heavy rains can destroy or sweep away building materials, and they may also slow down the construction pace as workers seek shelter, thus raising labour costs.

 What is the cheapest house style to build?